Almond-Orange Bostock Pastries

 Directions

 1. Night before baking: Combine overnight starter ingredients in the bowl of a mixer.
 Combine on low speed until well combined.
-Put in an oiled bowl, cover with plastic wrap, and put in a warm place (can be on top of an oven that is cooling from previous cooking) draft free place.
+Put in an oiled bowl, cover with plastic wrap, and put in a warm (can be on top of an oven that is cooling from previous cooking), draft free place.
 Let ferment overnight.
 It will not rise much.

 4. Place in an oiled bowl, cover with plastic.
 Let proof 2 hours in a warm, draft-free place.